 I am a senior lecturer in the School of Computing & Communications, Faculty of Science, Technology, Engineering and Mathematics (STEM) and a regional academic (staff tutor) in the OU in Ireland.

-I am Module Team Chair of TM111 Introduction to Computing and Information Technology 1 which is currently in production.
+I am Module Team Chair of TM111 Introduction to Computing and Information Technology 1 which is now in presentation.
 This is the first of two key introductory 30 credit modules which form the entry point to the Computing and IT degree programme.

 In my staff tutor role I line-manage associate lecturers across the island of Ireland supporting students on Computing & IT, Design, Development, Engineering and Environment modules.
 I also chaired the Staff Development for Associate Lecturers Working Group in the Open University in Ireland.

 Prior to joining the OU, I worked for Queen's University Belfast developing a course for adult education tutors which could be delivered electronically and by open learning.
 Previously, I worked on the development of study packs for adult returners in Northern Ireland in collaboration with EU partners.
 For many years, I was involved in community-based education programmes for women's groups and community groups across Belfast.
 I also worked on Further Education Key Skills programmes and in training tutors to support adult students in learning basic literacy and numeracy skills.

 I studied for a BSc degree with the Open University and I hold a Master's degree in Computers in Education from the University of Ulster which involved part-time study.
 In 2007, I completed a part-time Doctorate in Education with Queen's University Belfast with a dissertation on the use of assistive technologies by undergraduate students with disabilities studying by distance learning.